Five Nights at Tinky's

 “A decent well-written story told through the standard five nights that offers multiple endings depending on how good your gameplay is with exploration and hiding.”

-“All in all, I have plenty to say about what makes Five Nights at Tinky's quite the enjoyable game.
-However, if I had to point out a couple of flaws, this game will not rival the latter FNAF games in terms of complexity, considering its price point.
-It would have been nice to receive more via DLC or the potential promise of a sequel, as having only four threats (each with their own unique behaviors) can only allow for so much diversity in gameplay.”
+“All in all, I have plenty to say about what makes Five Nights at Tinky's quite the enjoyable game, although if I had to point out a couple of flaws, this game will not rival the latter FNAF games in terms of complexity.
+It would have been nice to have received more via a DLC or the potential promise of a sequel, as having only four threats (each with their own unique behaviors) can only allow for so much diversity in gameplay.”

 “Five Nights at Tinky's has a distinct gameplay difference that focuses on the four threats throwing additional obstacles at the player, allowing for more time to react to them as opposed to FNAF's camera system coupled with quicker reaction times.”